MaxEdwards20/Dune-Snake/README.md

 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.
 - [ ] Game over screen with score, kills, and highest position achieved
 - [ ] Particle system for the death of a sandworm
 - [ ] Sound effects on death of worm and when food is eaten - Satchel

+## Done :)
+- [x] MAX: Decide how to build the snake.
+Tons of entities?
+Or one entity with a list of positions?
+- [x] MAX: Setup basic menuing

 ## Debugging